andrew/ultimate-awesome/README.md

 - [awesome-python-models](https://github.com/grundic/awesome-python-models) - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-matrix](https://github.com/jryans/awesome-matrix) - A curated list of things related to the Matrix ecosystem, including software, research, etc.
+- [awesome-gemini-cli](https://github.com/piebald-ai/awesome-gemini-cli) - A curated list of awesome tools, extensions, and resources for Gemini CLI.
 - [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-gaussian-splatting](https://github.com/tomiwaAdey/awesome-gaussian-splatting) - A curated list of resources on Gaussian Splatting techniques, featuring seminal papers, cutting-edge research, practical implementations, and community discussions.
 Ideal for both beginners and experts.
 - [Awesome-Conditional-Diffusion-Models](https://github.com/zju-pi/Awesome-Conditional-Diffusion-Models) -   This repository maintains a collection of important papers on conditional image synthesis with diffusion models (Survey Paper published in TMLR2025).